polyaxon/polyaxon/docs/templates/polyaxonfile_specification/sections.md

   batch_size: 128
 ```

-Or value named with a list or nested values:
+List of values or nested values:

 ```yaml
 declarations: